Actively Recruiting

 - Presence of diplopia associated with nystagmus

-- Psychomotor or cognitive delay with Mini Mental State Examination score below 24
+- Psychomotor and cognitive delay as assessed by Mini Mental State Examination (score below 24)

 - Patient noncooperation